 Everything You Need To Know About Biogas Production

-Every year, India generates almost 62 million tonnes of municipal solid waste (MSW), roughly half of which is organic.
-This organic waste, when decomposed, produces methane when disposed off irresponsibly.
+Every year, India generates approximately 62 million tonnes of municipal solid waste (MSW), with roughly half of it being organic.

 Rather than emitting this toxic gas directly into the air, it can be used in biogas production to help curb pollution, improve livelihoods, and enhance the quality of life.

 The anaerobic process produces biogas that can run the operations at the treatment plant.
-This helps in saving costs on electricity and fossil fuels.

 What is Biogas?